EmilyUbb/Weather_Driving_Directions_App/Write_up.md

 Emily Ubbelohde

 ## Abstract
-The goal of this project was to use a series of API calls to establish a data pipeline.
+The goal of this project was to use a series of API calls to establish a data pipeline that would connect directons and weather data.
 The data from the last API call in this pipeline was then fed to a Streamlit app for the user.
 The user inputs their origin and destination to the app, and the app will output weather for the road trip.

 ## Design